Skip to content

 Enrolling in a TOTP App

-To easily add a new secret to your TOTP app, you generate a QR code.
+To easily add a new secret to your TOTP app, you can generate a QR code.

 import qrcode